Katiana-lee/Joke-Box/README.md

-## Programer-Chistes
+## Joke Box

-A desktop and mobile friendly app that will provide a specific sense of humor, which probably could be understood only by true programmers.
-The app will provide a set of ten jokes thats intended to bring a smile after a long day of coding.
-When debugging takes hours and you just need a break, head over to the app for a little sense of humor.
+A desktop and mobile friendly app that will provide four different categories of sense of humor.
+The user will have the option of choosing which catergory they prefer, and the joke will render within the specified box.
+Think of it as wheel of fourtune, but switch out the words and potentially winning money with a joke intened to put a smile on your face.
+Im sure that's needed after a long day of coding or debugging.

 ## API and Data Sample

-The API I am using is from [official_joke_api](https://github.com/15Dkatz/official_joke_api) which will provide randomized programmer jokes.
+The API I am using is from [official_joke_api](https://github.com/15Dkatz/official_joke_api) which will provide randomized jokes.

 ```JSON
 [